-Eight of us gathering at the gate to Pigeon Valley, Crispin had already entered as we saw him urgently beckoning us to look on the grass next to the fence.
+Eight of us gathered at the gate to Pigeon Valley.
+Crispin Hemson had already entered and we saw him urgently beckoning us to look on the grass next to the fence.
 There on the lawn next to the fence was the most obliging Spotted Ground Thrush one could imagine.
 It hopped about on the lawn and then went right up to the fence to give us cracking front, back and rear views of it as it went busily about the business of having its breakfast.

 This sighting was enjoyed by all and it was especially great to have new members and visitors among our number.